reimagining-gfs/main-repo/README.md

 # GFS Implementation

 A code repository that implements the GFS with the change that appends are now exactly-once mutations.
+The corresponding report is available in [here](report.pdf).

 ---